katahiromz/RisohEditor/README.md

     - Supported international Delphi DFM data.
     - Inserted "Delphi DFM Settings" menu item into "Edit" menu.
     - Correctly reset checksum to zero when saving file.
+    - Fixed a bug in which a control is shifted by 1 pixel.

 ## Contact Us